Knight7561/raggle/README.md

 ## Overview

-Your Project Name is a command-line conversational AI tool built on Retrieval-Augmented Generation (RAG) principles.
+**raggle** is a command-line conversational AI tool built on Retrieval-Augmented Generation (RAG) principles.
 It searches the web for information based on user queries and processes the results to provide informative responses.

 ### Git branch Index
 - [main](https://github.com/Knight7561/raggle/tree/main): Main showcase code